Lower fuel and operation costs

 Fuel savings and efficiency

 Along with less truck idle time, several technology advancements also play a role in the maximized fuel savings for Butler.
 An industry-exclusive load-management system monitors accessory requirements and adjusts the engine’s speed to match demand, delivering only the amount of power required while also allowing the simultaneous operation of the generator, compressor and hydraulics.
-These features allow field service technicians to weld on one side of the truck while another worker uses a grinder or an impact wrench on the other side — without any lag in power.
+These features allow technicians to weld on one side of the truck while another worker uses a grinder or an impact wrench on the other side — without any lag in power.

 “You can plug in multiple things that run, and get everything out that you need,” Hammer says.
 “It’s more efficient that way.
 You don’t have to keep unplugging things, looking for power.
 It’s right there for you.”